To get recruited to the Marines, recruits must meet the Marine Corps height and weight standards before joining.

 Body Fat Standards for Marines

-As per the recent updates, effective from 2017:
+As per the recent updates, effective for 2023:

-Male Marines must be within 18% -21% body fat range while female Marines should be within 26%-29% body fat range, depending on age.
+Male Marines must be within the 18% -21% body fat range while female Marines should be within the 27%-30% body fat range, depending on age.
 These standards apply to first-time recruits and extend throughout their career as a Marine.

-Marines may avoid body fat screening tests if they meet the set scores for a physical fitness test and combat fitness test.
+Marines may avoid body fat screening tests if they meet the set scores for both the physical fitness test and the combat fitness test.
 These tests are extremely challenging, and Marines must get a score of 285 or higher on both tests to be exempted from the body fat screening tests.
-For those who get a score of more than 250, they are given an allowance of 1 percent for their body fat as per the guidelines.
+Those who get a score of more than 250 are given an allowance of 1 percent for their body fat as per the guidelines.

-Here are the maximum body fat percentages for Marines at each age group:
+Here are the maximum body fat percentages for Marines in each age group:

 Age Group | Body Fat % - Men | Body Fat % - Women |